-We have already given the complete guide for using Rufus to create bootable USB media.
-Interestingly, RUFUS application only supports Windows and Mac.
+We have already created the complete guide for using Rufus to create bootable USB media.
+Interestingly, RUFUS only supports Windows and Mac.
 So if you are using Linux distributions, RUFUS is not the way to go.
 But fear not.
-Just as the case with almost every other tasks, popular Linux distros such as Ubuntu has never failed to meet the user demands.
-Same is the situation when you need to convert ISO to bootable USB Media in Ubuntu or Linux Mint.
+Like almost every other task, popular Linux distros such as Ubuntu have never failed to meet the user demands; the same is when you need to convert ISO to bootable USB Media in Ubuntu or Linux Mint.

 Ubuntu and many major Linux distributions come preloaded with a set of essential utility tools.
-This includes Startup Disk Creator which helps to create bootable USB Linux media.
-There are different bootable Live USB creator applications that can be installed in Ubuntu.
-In this article, we will tell you how to make a bootable USB drive in Ubuntu using the built-in Startup Disk Creator application, UNetbootin and ddrescue command.
+This includes Startup Disk Creator, which helps to create bootable USB Linux media.
+Different bootable Live USB creator applications can be installed in Ubuntu.
+In this article, let’s look at making a bootable USB drive in Ubuntu using different apps.
+So, let’s get started.

 1. Create Bootable USB Media in Ubuntu Using Startup Disk Creator